Batu Caves Temple – Malaysia Most Sacred Hindu Temple

 If you don’t meet the dress code, you can rent clothes from them for USD 1.25 (MYR5)

-• Dress code for men: T-shirts and shorts are fine, but shorts need to be below-knee.
+• Dress code for men: T-shirts and shorts are fine, but shorts need to be below the knee.

-• Dress code for women: No short skirts or short shorts and revealing clothing (hot pants).
+• Dress code for women: No short skirts or shorts and revealing clothing (hot pants).

-Visitors in short dresses, short pants, and hot pants need to rent a scarf for USD 1.25 (MYR5) (RM3 with an additional RM2 as a refundable deposit) at the base of the stairs.
+Visitors in short dresses, short pants, and hot pants need to rent a scarf at the base of the stairs for USD 1.25 (MYR5) (RM3 with an additional RM2 as a refundable deposit).

 Batu Caves Temple - Malaysia Most Sacred Hindu Temple